 The field of computer engineering is at the interface between hardware and software and seeks to balance the tension between application requirements and technology constraints.
-In the lab, you will explore the field of computer engineering from a hardware perspective by gradually building a simple binary adder.
-In Lab 2, you will explore the field of computer engineering from a software perspective by gradually building a mobile robot control application.
+In this lab, you will explore the field of computer engineering from a hardware perspective by assembling basic logic gates to implement a simple "calculator" for adding small binary numbers.
+In Lab 2, you will explore the field of computer engineering from a software perspective by incrementally programming a microcontroller in C++ to implement an IoT "smart light" system.
 These lab notes provide a brief survey of background information relevant to understanding the purpose and context for the lab.